erbaburamshrestha/erbaburamshrestha/README.md

 # 💫 About Me:
-Highly skilled Senior Data Engineer with over 4 years of experience in designing, developing, and optimizing data pipelines, ETL/ELT workflows, and cloud-native architectures.
+Highly skilled Senior Data Engineer with over 4 years of experience in designing, developing, and optimizing data pipelines, ETL/ELT workflows, and cloud-native architectures.<br>
-Proficient in Azure, Databricks, PySpark, SQL, and big data frameworks.
+Proficient in Azure, Databricks, PySpark, SQL, and big data frameworks.<br>
-Expertise in data modeling, data warehousing, real-time data<br>streaming, and data visualization using tools like Power BI and Tableau.
+Expertise in data modeling, data warehousing, real-time data streaming, and data visualization using tools like Power BI and Tableau.<br>
-Strong problem-solving skills<br>with a focus on performance tuning, data quality, and regulatory compliance.
-Passionate about mentoring<br>and fostering a data-driven culture in organizations.
+Strong problem-solving skills<br>with a focus on performance tuning, data quality, and regulatory compliance.<br> Passionate about mentoring<br>and fostering a data-driven culture in organizations.<br>

 <br>PROFESSIONAL EXPERIENCE<br>
     ● Senior Data Engineer, DolphinDive Technology | Full-Time | June 2025 - September 2025<br>